rkka02/paper_review/docs/chatgpt-json-prompt.md

 ## Personas (고정)

 아래 5개 persona를 **반드시 포함**합니다(각각 `id`, `title` 동일).

-- `critic` / `Critic`: Key weaknesses, unstated assumptions, and where claims may be overreaching.
+- `optimist` / `Optimist`: Key strengths, novelty, what works well, and why it matters.
-- `repro_police` / `ReproPolice`: Reproducibility: code/data availability, missing details, hyperparameters, compute.
+- `critics` / `Critics`: Key weaknesses, unstated assumptions, and where claims may be overreaching.
 - `theory` / `Theory`: Theoretical grounding, assumptions/justification, and whether the method is principled.
-- `experiments` / `Experiments`: Experimental design, baselines, ablations, metrics, and whether results support claims.
+- `experimenter` / `Experimenter`: Experimental design, baselines, ablations, metrics, and whether results support claims.
-- `related_work` / `RelatedWork`: Closest related work to compare against and what to read next.
+- `literature_scout` / `Literature Scout`: Closest related work to compare against and what to read next (use web search if available).

 ## Context 템플릿 (선택)